-3D opportunity for end-use products has been added to your bookmarks.
+3D opportunity for end-use products has been saved

 As the technology improves, product manufacturers are increasingly using additive manufacturing (AM) to enable new designs and improve product performance relative to products manufactured with conventional techniques.